college executive team

 Glenn believes in health and wellness, is a passionate cyclist, runner and tennis player and practices yoga.
 An avid reader, Glenn ensures that he finds quality time to spend with his family, one of his most important priorities.

 Kathy O’Brien is the Senior Vice-President, Strategy, Communications and Advancement.
-She is responsible for leading the overall strategic and business planning for SLC in collaboration with the academic division and other senior administrative staff.
-Kathy has oversight for strategic enrolment management, the registrar’s office, student recruitment, marketing and communications, government relations, alumni engagement and advancement activities, and community engagement.
+She leads a tri-campus portfolio responsible for strategic planning, strategic enrolment management, the registrar’s office, student recruitment, marketing and communications, government relations, alumni engagement and fundraising activities, and community engagement.

 Kathy has broad experience in leadership roles in both the private and public sector.
 She held the position of Associate Vice-Principal (International) at Queen’s University.
 In this role, she was responsible for the university’s overall international strategic direction and relationship building across the globe.
-Through integrated planning and consensus building, she successfully introduced new academic and research partnerships, increased international student mobility, and collaborated on increasing international alumni engagement strategies.
-Her previous roles during her 16 years at Queen’s included roles in Advancement and the Office of the Provost and Vice-Principal (Academic).
-She started her career in the executive search business in Toronto and was the Director of Search Operations for the global firm Odgers Berndtson.
+She started her career with the global executive search firm Odgers Berndtson as the Director of Search Operations.

 Kathy is a graduate of Dalhousie University with a Master’s of Public Administration (Management) and she has a Bachelor of Arts in French Language and Linguistics from Carleton University.
-She currently sits on the Board of Directors for the Canadian Bureau of International Education (CBIE), the Boys and Girls Club of Kingston & Area, and the Big Brothers Big Sisters Kingston, Frontenac, Lennox and Addington.
+She currently sits on the Board of Directors for the Canadian Bureau of International Education (CBIE), the BCG South East, and the Big Brothers Big Sisters Kingston, Frontenac, Lennox and Addington.

-Michael Cooke served as Vice President Academic at Loyalist College (interim) in Belleville from August 2019 to July 2020.
+Michael brings more than 35 years of educational leadership experience to SLC.
+Michael served as Vice President Academic at Loyalist College (interim) in Belleville from August 2019 to July 2020.
 From 1994 to 2012, he held a variety of positions at George Brown College in Toronto including Dean of the Centre for Health Sciences and Community Services, Vice President Academic and Vice President Advancement.
 Prior to joining George Brown, Michael was Executive Director of several non-governmental organizations including the Christian Movement for Peace, the Ecumenical Forum of Canada, the Canadian Association for Adult Education and Canadian Crossroads International.

 Since 2012, he has completed a range of assignments related to strategic planning, organizational development and fundraising for clients in a range of community and education organizations.
 His clients have included Trinity-St. Paul’s United Church (Toronto), The Spire (Kingston), Friends of Canadian Broadcasting, Fleming College (Peterborough), The Council of Ontario Universities and Colleges Ontario and Lennox and Addington County.